 Pesky, pesky cornerback.

 Imagine them as the human embodiment of 2020 when you’re out on the field.
-You’re going to want to get away from them as quickly as possible, but they’re likely to hang around and make your life as difficult as possible.
+You’ll want to get away from them as quickly as possible, but they’ll likely hang around and make your life as difficult as possible.

-You’d be hard-pressed to find a coach crazy enough not to put one of his fastest players here, considering the importance they hold in the defensive line, so getting past one is not going to be easy.
-They can tackle you.
-They can push you out of bounds.
-They can make your life, in general, pretty miserable.
+You’d be hard-pressed to find a coach crazy enough not to put one of his fastest players here; considering their importance in the defensive line, getting past one will not be easy.
+They can tackle you, and they can push you out of bounds, and they can make your life, in general, pretty miserable.

 Sound great, don’t they?